On this page some frequently asked question we

 Answer: First, check your Enigma

 settings.
-This simulator, unlike many others, is fully
+This simulator, unlike some other simulations,

-error, the other sim probably works incorrectly.
-There's
+deciphering error, the other sim probably works

-a lot of software on the web that doesn't work like the
+incorrectly.
+There's a lot of software on the web that

-real thing.
-Some other correct working simulators, also
+doesn't work like the real thing.
+Some other correct

-fully compatible, can be found on Frode Weierud's or Paul
+working simulators, also fully compatible, can be found

-Reuver's websites, or you can use Andy Carlson's online
+on Frode Weierud's or Paul Reuver's websites, or you can

-Enigma Applet.
-They all work just like the real thing.
+use Andy Carlson's online Enigma Applet.
+They all work

-Again, double check all your rotors, their order and ring
+rotors, their order and ring settings, the start position

-settings, the start position of the rotors, the reflector
+of the rotors, the reflector and plugs.
+Many Enigma

-and plugs.
-Many Enigma novices forget one of these during
+novices forget one of these during enciphering or

-enciphering or deciphering.
+deciphering.

 Question: I opened the